tillysscott/ONT_analysis/README.md

 5. polish with rounds of racon
 6. Make sure assembly is haploid with Purge_dups
 7. Remove any persisting adaptors with NCBI-fcs-adaptor
 8. Check for any persisting contamination with NCBI-fcs-gx
+9. Calculate assembly and coverage statistics and BUSCO score with BBMap/seqkit, minimap2, samtools and qualimap, and BUSCO arthropoda_10.
+At the end of this you should have 6 assemblies to choose from: k15, p17 and p17, all with and without polishing.
+This data is low coverage genome skim so aim to maximise BUSCO score, assembly size, N50, percentage of reads mapped, and mininimising mean coverage and standard deviation.

 ## Predict and mask TE
 See TE_annotation/README.md